ansible/ansible-documentation/docs/docsite/rst/reference_appendices/glossary.rst

         Ansible orchestration is all about modeling that kind of process.

     paramiko
-        By default, Ansible uses native OpenSSH, because it supports ControlPersist.
-        If your control machine uses an older version of OpenSSH that does not support ControlPersist, Ansible will fall back to a Python implementation of OpenSSH called 'paramiko'.
+        Ansible can use Python SSH implementation called 'paramiko'.
         The paramiko library is generally fast and easy to manage.
 To use paramiko you need to specify the connection type in your :term:`playbooks`, or by using the ``-c paramiko`` flag.